Asian Art Outpost

 shi

-Note: This can be pronounced in Japanese, and has similar meaning, but it is rarely if ever used in modern Japanese.
+Note: This can be pronounced in Japanese and has a similar meaning but it is rarely if ever used in modern Japanese.

 Best Love / Most Sincere Love